 As we have seen, the extension provides the perfect solution for offering different types of subscription-based products or services.

-But that doesn’t mean there is no other solution for developing a recurring revenue-based website.
+But that doesn’t mean there is no other solution for developing a recurring payments-based website.

 If you are choosing the plugin only for creating a membership-based website, there’s a better solution for you.
-WC has created a dedicated solution for that purpose, which is WooCommerce Memberships.
+WC has created a dedicated solution for that purpose, which is WC Memberships.

 You can use this plugin to create different types of membership plans like membership for getting a specific product, adding membership with a product, allow the same membership plan with various products, create a members-only area, etc.

 WooCommerce Memberships allows you to offer special discounts and reserve special benefits for the members.
 It is also possible to import or export the members list as CSV files.